-The Data Protection Act 2002 requires organisations to process personal data in accordance with its provisions, in particular the 8 Data Protection Principles.
+We use your personal information in line with the rules set out in the Data Protection Act 2018.
 If you have any questions about the way in which we process personal data, please contact us.

 The Clerk of Tynwald is the data controller within the meaning of this Act.

 Please be aware that the Office of the Clerk of Tynwald is not the data controller for any Tynwald Member.

 The Office of the Clerk of Tynwald collects and processes personal information to assist it with the functioning of parliament, the safety of officers and the public in the Tynwald Precincts and the prevention and detection of crime using CCTV.